afollestad/recyclical/README.md

 recyclerView.setup {
   // Custom layout manager, rather than the default which is a vertical LinearLayoutManager withLayoutManager(GridLayoutManager(context, 2))
-  // Assigns a view that is made visible when the data source has content, else is hidden (gone) withEmptyView(view)
+  // Assigns a view that is made visible when the data source has no content, else is hidden (gone) withEmptyView(view)
   // Global click listener for any item type.
 Individual item click listeners are called first. withClickListener { index, item -> }